 Anna has been involved in gymnastics for most of her life.
 She competed for Lakeville High School gymnastics from 1998-2003, winning five state team championships.
 From 2004-2009 Anna was an assistant coach at Lakeville North and South High Schools, working primarily on uneven bars.
-Anna joined the Lakeville Booster Club coaching staff in 2012.
+Anna joined the Lakeville Youth Gymnastics coaching staff in 2012.
 Anna graduated from the University of Minnesota in 2008 with a Bachelor of Science degree in Finance, Human Resources and Industrial Relations, and Insurance and Risk Management.
 In 2011 Anna graduated from Hamline University School of Law.
 She currently works as an associate attorney at Everett & Vanderwiel, PLLP, where she practices municipal law, representing Minnesota cities and counties in civil litigation.
+Anna and Sammy both help run the LYGA.